 Inventory Builder

-Inventory Builder uses AI to analyze diagrams and images, extracting fact sheets and relations to accelerate inventory creation.
+Inventory builder uses AI to analyze diagrams and images, extracting fact sheets and relations to accelerate inventory creation.
 Review, adjust, and create fact sheets efficiently from discovered data.

 Introduction